Ashyni/mpv-scripts/README.md

 Base on https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autocrop.lua.

-Script to automatically "cropping"  hard coded black bars in real time on Ultra Wide Screen (21:9) or any wider screen (phone).
+Script to "cropping" dynamically, hard-coded black bars with collected metadata for Ultra Wide Screen (21:9) or any wider screen than 16:9 (phone).

 ## Status